RobertARandolph/AdmiralBumbleBee.com/DAW-Chart.md

 ## Reaper Download

-Reaper's download is small and compact, however a lot of the great functionality available in Reaper (for advanced users) comes from various scripts which must be downloaded separately.
+Reaper's download is small and compact, but a lot of the great functionality available in Reaper (for advanced users) comes from various scripts which must be downloaded separately.

 [SWS](http://www.sws-extension.org) and [ReaPack](https://reapack.com) are the bare minimum to get started for intermediate to advanced users.